 Lack of cash is one of the biggest reasons small businesses fail.
-The Small Business Administration says that "inadequate cash reserves" are a top reason startups don't succeed.
-It's called "running out of money," and it will shut you down faster than anything else.
+It's also called "running out of money," and it will shut you down faster than anything else.

-Dealing with cash flow issues is most difficult when you are starting a business.
-You have many expenses and money is going out fast.
+Starting a Business: Dealing with cash flow issues is most difficult when you are starting a business.
+You have many expenses, and money is going out fast.
 And you may have no sales or customers who are paying you.
-You will need some other temporary sources of cash, like through a temporary line of credit, to get you going and on to a positive cash flow situation.
+You will need some other sources of cash, like through a temporary line of credit, to get you going and on to a positive cash flow situation.

-Cash flow is particularly important for seasonal businesses—those that have a large fluctuation of business at different times of the year, like holiday businesses and summer businesses.
+Seasonal Business: Cash flow is particularly important for seasonal businesses—those that have a large fluctuation of business at different times of the year, like holiday businesses and summer businesses.
 Managing cash flow in this type of business is tricky, but it can be done, with diligence.

-It's possible for your business to make a profit, but have no cash.
+Cash Vs. Profit: It's possible for your business to make a profit but have no cash.
 How can that happen?
-The short answer is that profit is an accounting concept, while cash, as noted above, is only the amount in the business checking account.
-You can have assets, like accounts receivable (money owed to you by customers) but if you can't collect on what's owed, you won't have cash.
+The short answer is that profit is an accounting concept, while cash, as noted above, is the amount in the business checking account.
+Profit doesn't pay the bills.
+You can have assets, like accounts receivable (money owed to you by customers), but if you can't collect what's owed, you won't have cash.

 - What happens to cash if a customer pays a bill?

-- What happens to cash if your business purchases supplies?
+- What happens to cash if your business buys supplies?

-- What happens to cash if you pay an employee or independent contractor?
+- What happens to cash if you pay an employee or an independent contractor?

 If this monthly cash shortage continues for several months, you'll get further and further behind.

-Your accounting software should have a cash flow statement as one of the standard reports, or your accountant can run it for you.
-Read more about some solutions to cash flow problems.
+- Your accounting software should have a cash flow statement as one of the standard reports, or your accountant can run it for you.